CynthiaMKroeger/nonparametric/conference_materials_2018/conference_materials_2018_description.md

 Conference Materials 2018
 ================
 Cynthia M Kroeger
-11/8/2018
+11/29/2018

 Project Description
 -------------------

 This project studied the prevalence and impact of the error of using classic nonparametric tests in the presence of heteroscedasticity within nutrition obesity research.
-Details of which will be presented at the Obesity Week conference in November, 2018.
-This repository contains the data and code used to substantiate the presentation.
-The full presentation, which includes methodological details, will be added to this repository following the conference's embargo lift date on November 13, 2018.
+Details of which were presented at the Obesity Week conference in November, 2018.
+This repository contains the data and code used to substantiate the presentation, as well as the presented poster.
 This was the start of a larger project, that has since been further developed.
 A manuscript with fully-developed methods is now being developed for publication.

 Conference Description
 ----------------------

-This work will be presented at The Obesity Society (TOS): Obesity Week Annual Scientific Meeting, in Nashville, Tennessee, USA, in 2018.
+This work was presented at The Obesity Society (TOS): Obesity Week Annual Scientific Meeting, in Nashville, Tennessee, USA, in 2018.

 Contact Information for Principal Investigator and Corresponding Author
 -----------------------------------------------------------------------